 Then the plumber Mike turned up and repaired my leaking ballcock to see if that was the problem.

-I remember being at work twelve years ago, when Corrie came rushing into the canteen and said ‘I’ve just been watching the BBC news on the computer and it’s like a film…two planes have just crashed into the World Trade Centre…you keep expecting to see Bruce Willis start running round the corner.’
+I remember being at work four years ago, when Corrie came rushing into the canteen and said ‘I’ve just been watching the BBC news on the computer and it’s like a film…two planes have just crashed into the World Trade Centre…you keep expecting to see Bruce Willis start running round the corner.’

 Anyway, there’s something odd going on with this job….the agency who found me the post have not been in touch, and the other agencies continue to send me e-mail alerts for technical vacancies.
 I’ve sent e-mails to a few of my former tech association colleagues in M’cr – with specific requests for advice on a couple of technical issues – but neither has replied yet.